sheisc/COMP9024/Randomised/TopologicalSort/README.md

 /*******************************************************************
                 Topological Sort

-    1.  how to perform a topological sort in a Directed Acyclic Graph (DAG) using Breadth-First Search (BFS)
+    1. How to perform a topological sort in a Directed Acyclic Graph (DAG) using Breadth-First Search (BFS)

     2. How to detect cycles in a Directed Graph using Topological Sort